 Photography Certification and Certificate Program Information

-Coursework for a photography certificate program teaches students photography's technical aspects, such as figuring the aperture, shutter speed and depth of field.
-They also study photo composition, lighting and other aesthetic aspects.
+Coursework for a photography certificate program covers photography's technical aspects, such as figuring the aperture, shutter speed and depth of field.
+Students also study composition, lighting and other aesthetic aspects.
 Although professional-grade photography equipment isn't usually required, certain gear, like a tripod and a single-lens reflex camera, is often necessary.
-Required courses may include:
+Required courses may include the following:

 - Studio lighting